Make the Right Purchase for You

 Save Money & Energy

 Tankless water heaters save energy and save you money.
-Although traditional hot water heaters are insulted, this insulation does not prevent all heat loss.
+Although traditional hot water heaters are insulted, the insulation is not designed to prevent heat loss.
 To provide on-demand hot water, a traditional hot water heater works to constantly heat the water in the tank.
-This constant heating can do a number on your energy bill and drive up your monthly cost.
-With a tankless water heater, you’ll have hot water, on-demand, without the added cost and energy use of a traditional hot water heater.
+This constant heating can cause the total cost of your energy bills to increase each month.
+A benefit of purchasing a tankless water heater is fast and convenient hot water with reduced energy usage.

-Tankless water heaters are known to last much longer than the traditional hot water heater—up to two times longer, in fact.
-While a traditional water heater has a lifespan of 10-12 years, a tankless water heater can last up to 20.
+Tankless water heaters feature a longer life cycle when compared to traditional tank water heaters—up to two times longer, in fact.
+While a traditional water heater has a lifespan of 10-12 years, a tankless water heater can last up to 20 years.
 If you plan to stay in your home for the long haul, investing in a tankless water heater can save you from a costly replacement down the road.

 Cons of a Tankless Water Heater

-With 40-60 gallons in reserve at all times, a traditional water heater has the capacity to function on a grander level, allowing multiple people use of hot water while showering, washing dishes, and running the washing machine all at the same time.
-With the smaller output of a tankless water heater, the capacity to run multiple heat flows at once is limited.
+With 40-60 gallons in reserve at all times, a traditional water heater has the capacity to function on a grander level, allowing multiple people to use hot water while showering, washing dishes, and running the washing machine at the same time.
+A disadvantage of tankless water heaters is the reduced output of hot water.
+It’s easy to run out of hot water if you operate your dishwasher and shower simultaneously,

-Although a tankless water heater will last you much longer, they do cost more upfront than a traditional water heater.
+Although a tankless water heater features a longer life cycle, a disadvantage of this type of water heater is its high upfront cost.
 Depending on which models you compare, tankless water heaters can cost anywhere from $200-300 more than a traditional water heater.
 But, with the added savings in your monthly energy bill, this additional cost may not affect your purchasing decision.

-Whether you choose to go with a traditional or tankless water heater, ServiceMark can help.
-Our master plumbers receive more than 100 hours of technical training each year, so you can rest assured they are up-to-date on all the latest in residential system design and technology, helping you choose the best option for your space.
+Whether you choose to go with a traditional or tankless water heater, the team of licensed plumbers at ServiceMark can help.
+Our team of local plumbers in Abington, PA offer reliable plumbing services to homes in Pennsylvania and Delaware such as water heater repair, water line installation, and drain cleaning.
+Give our team of certified technicians a call by phone at (302) 367-7915 to receive assistance.
+Our master plumbers receive more than 100 hours of technical training each year, so you can rest assured they are up-to-date on all the latest in residential system designs and technology, helping you choose the best option for your space.
 Contact the ServiceMark team today!